Understanding the 20 Minute Rule

 What is the 20 minute rule for ADHD?

-It is a time management strategy where individuals commit to a focused task for 20 minutes, then take a break or reassess.
+It is a time management strategy where you commit to a focused task for 20 minutes, then take a break or reassess.
 It helps address procrastination and task initiation challenges common in ADHD.

 Why is the 20 minute rule effective for people with ADHD?

 It breaks down large tasks into short, manageable efforts.
-This makes it easier to begin without the anxiety of long work sessions and helps reduce executive dysfunction.
+This makes starting easier without the anxiety of long work sessions and helps reduce executive dysfunction.

 Can the 20 minute rule be customized?

 Yes.
-You can change the time duration or number of sessions.
-Break lengths can also be adjusted depending on your needs and energy level.
+You can change the time duration, number of sessions, and break lengths depending on your needs and energy level.

 What types of tasks does this rule work best for?